MicheleBrigandi/MicheleBrigandi/README.md

 # 👋🏻 Hi, I'm Michele!

-✨ I'm passionate about exploring **AI and Robotics solutions** to help people and planet.
+✨ I'm a Computer Engineer passionate about exploring **AI and Robotics solutions** to help people and planet.

 ### 👨🏻‍🎓 Education